 In content-area classes, English language learners (ELLs) face a double challenge: they must learn language and content at the same time.
 In order to succeed in these classes, ELLs need the literacy, language skills, and background knowledge necessary to master that new content knowledge.

 One way to address that challenge is through effective lesson planning.
 Depending on their different stages of English proficiency and literacy, ELLs will benefit from the skills that a well-designed lesson can address.
+For additional tips on language instruction, see our tips for mainstream teachers.

 Video: The role of ESOL specialists in collaboration